MicrosoftDocs/Hololens/hololens/hololens-known-issues.md

 ---
 title: Known issues for HoloLens
-description: This is the list of known issues that may affect HoloLens developers.
+description: This is the list of known issues that may affect HoloLens customers and developers.
 keywords: troubleshoot, known issue, help
 author: mattzmsft
 ms.author: mazeller
-ms.date: 4/20/2020
+ms.date: 11/30/2020
 ms.topic: article
 ms.custom:
 - CI 111456